Dolphin FB33

 A Dolphin’s Life

-Saida Beth is one of the SDRP’s best-known and most recognizable dolphins.
-She has been observed in and around Sarasota Bay more than 1,200 times since her birth in 1982.
-She is one of our most prolific dolphins and has given birth to 11 calves (though not all of them have survived).
-Her most recent calf, C33A, was born in 2018.
+Saida Beth was one of the SDRP’s best-known and most recognizable dolphins.
+She had been observed in and around Sarasota Bay more than 1,300 times since her birth in 1982.
+She was one of our most prolific dolphins and had given birth to 11 calves (though not all of them survived).
+Her last calf, C33A, was born in 2018.
+We last observed Saida Beth in October 2022 and she is now presumed dead.

 A Dolphin’s Voice